section-engineering-education/engineering-education/content/articles/understanding-css-box-model/index.md

 ### Conclusion
 In this article, we have looked at the box model and, we have seen that it determines the appearance of a box's content, padding, border, and margin.

-You can find the code for implementation  [here](https://replit.com/@Terripha/understanding-the-css-box-model#index.html)
+You can find the code for implementation [here](https://replit.com/@Terripha/understanding-the-css-box-model#index.html).

+Happy coding!

 ---
 Peer Review Contributions by: [Mercy Meave](/engineering-education/authors/mercy-meave/)